wiverson/maven-jpackage-template/README.md

 eventually the build could be migrated to Maven-managed modules, perhaps eventually leveraging [Maven copy-dependencies](https://maven.apache.org/plugins/maven-dependency-plugin/copy-dependencies-mojo.html).

+## Cool Features

+Here are few cool things in this template:

+- Only uses Maven.
+No shell scripts required.
+- Includes GitHub Actions to build both macOS and Windows Installers (.github/workflows).
+- Demonstrates setting the application icon
+- Builds a .dmg on macOS and .msi on Windows
+- Now bundles the JavaFX SDK & modules to simplify getting started.
+- Template includes examples of many JavaFX / native desktop integration for both macOS & Windows.
+    - Drag & drop with Finder / Explorer
+    - Change the Dock icon dynamically on macOS
+    - Menu on the top for macOS, in the window itself on Windows
+    - Request user attention (bouncing dock icon) on macOS

 # Sponsor

 This project is sponsored by [ChangeNode.com](https://changenode.com/) - if you would like to add easy automatic updates, crash reporting, analytics, etc. to your Java/JavaFX desktop application, go check it out.

 # Usage